hayemaxi/amazon-q-developer-cli/rfcs/0000-fine-tool-permissions.md

 2. command and argument-level permissions for the `execute_bash` and `use_aws` tools, and
 3. a pattern-matching system that allows users to trust specific operation patterns without requiring confirmation for every similar action.

+Tool calls that do not pass the permissions check will require an acceptance prompt from the user.

 # Motivation

 [motivation]: #motivation